DjBerna19102/Login-and-Countdown/README.md

 # Login-and-Countdown
-a simple countdown with a simple login page
-To start, open the index.html file
+a simple countdown with a simple login page, to start, open the index.html file